VowSoftware/starly/README.md

 **Center Behavior (1920 x 390)**

 Shows a static area of the world, scales it without distortion, and centers it in the window.
-In this case, borders are added to the left and right sides of the window, however they blend in with the clear color in this example.
+In this case, borders are added to the left and right sides of the window.

 This behavior is ideal if you want don't want to show more or less of the world as the window size changes.
 Your scenes may be constructed to show an exact amount of objects.
 Showing anything outside those bounds might result in gaining an unfair advantage or accidentally showing out-of-bounds areas.
 Showing less than what's intended might result in being blind to something the player is supposed to see.

-This is arguably the most common use case, so it's set as the default behavior value.
+Examples include Super Meat Boy, Pokémon (Generations I - V), and VVVVVV.

 ![center](https://github.com/user-attachments/assets/bdb21f34-45f5-4bec-b206-c7afef36c5a8)